strepera/ChatItemMenu/README.md

 # Installation
 Open your modules folder by typing '/ct files' ingame.
 Open the 'modules' folder.
-Delete ChatItemMenu if you have it already, then move the zip folder into the modules folder and extract here
+Delete ChatItemMenu if you have it already, then move the zip folder into the modules folder and extract here, then put the ChatItemMenu folder inside in your modules folder